-Caring for your Reptile: Chameleon Edition!
+Caring for your Chameleon

 At Lomsnes Veterinary Hospital one of the most common reptiles we see is Chameleons.
 They are very special and have very different needs than cats or dogs.
 They, in particular, have special requirements for caring and housing.
 In Alberta, it’s very hard to keep temperature and humidity accurate in cold winters.
 Here are some tips for housing and feeding your Chameleon to help keep them warm and happy!